-There are various prescription sleeping pills that can assist with falling asleep and/or staying asleep.
-It is not advised to rely on prescription sleeping pills to sleep, but there are some that are used for long term use.
+Various prescription sleeping pills can assist with falling asleep and/or staying asleep.
+It is not advised to rely on prescription sleeping pills to sleep, but some are used for long-term use.
 It is important to consult with a doctor when using sleeping pills as they do have side effects like daytime grogginess.
-Some medications include Eszopiclone (Lunesta) or Zaleplon (Sonata).
-Taking over the counter non prescription sleeping pills are not intended for regular use and may cause side effects like dizziness, difficulty urinating, daytime sleepiness, etc. Again, please consult with a doctor before taking any kind of sleeping pills.
+Taking over-the-counter non-prescription sleeping pills is not intended for regular use and may cause side effects like dizziness, difficulty urinating, daytime sleepiness, etc. Please consult with a doctor before taking any kind of sleeping pills.

 Cognitive Behavioral Therapy for Insomnia (CBT-I)

 Cognitive-behavioral therapy for insomnia is a common form of treatment for insomnia, as it can teach individuals how to control or eliminate thoughts that can cause individuals not to stay asleep or fall asleep.
 CBT-I teaches individuals how to develop good sleeping habits and behaviors that will assist with sleeping habits.
 Some strategies learned are relaxation techniques or sleep restriction (controlling naps, changing the amount of time spent in bed, etc).

 There are other ways to treat insomnia that people try like using meditation or yoga to calm the mind and reduce stress.
 Other ways include the use of an over-the-counter supplement, melatonin, or other dietary supplements like valerian.
 Discuss with a doctor before using melatonin or valerian as they have various side effects.

 American Psychiatric Association (2013).
 Diagnostic and statistical manual of mental disorders.